meilisearch/documentation/learn/security/tenant_tokens.md

 The object key must be an index name.
 Its value must consist of any number of `key:value` pairs.
 The `key` must be a [search parameter](/reference/api/search.md#search-parameters) and the value must be a valid argument for that parameter.

-This example rule declares that every search made in the `patient_medical_records` index must return results chronologically sorted results:
+This example rule declares that every search made in the `patient_medical_records` index must return chronologically sorted results:

 ```json
 {